-New data from Kenya’s State Department for Micro, Small, and Medium Enterprises (MSMEs) has shown that default rates for loans from Kenya’s “Hustler Fund,” a government initiative which allows citizens to access credit at cheaper rates than commercial banks, now surpass 50%, as questions continue to be raised over the viability of President William Ruto’s flagship economic programme.
+New data from Kenya’s State Department for Micro, Small, and Medium Enterprises (MSMEs) has shown that default rates for loans from the country’s “Hustler Fund,” a government initiative which allows citizens to access credit at cheaper rates than commercial banks, now surpass 50%, as questions continue to be raised over the viability of President William Ruto’s flagship economic programme.

 In his manifesto prior to the last general election in 2022, Ruto pledged to launch a “Hustler Fund” in a bid to offer poorer Kenyans instant loans at affordable rates.
 The interest rate of Hustler Fund loans is 8% annually, calculated daily at a rate of 0.02%, in a country where some commercial entities charge more than 100% in annual rates.